dwavesystems/dwave-ocean-sdk/docs/ocean/leap_authorization.rst

             You can always switch your environment to use the API token of another project later.
 For example, if you ran the procedure of the :ref:`tab_authorize_single_leap_project` tab with the ``PROJ2``
-            project set to active in Leap , you can at any time switch to the ``PROJ3`` project with the
+            project set to active in Leap, you can at any time switch to the ``PROJ3`` project with the
             ``dwave config create --auto --project PROJ3`` command.